mui/toolpad/docs/data/toolpad/studio/getting-started/installation.md

 </codeblock>

-This will run the `create-toolpad-app` CLI which initializes the directory `./my-toolpad-app` with a Toolpad application.
+This will run the `create-toolpad-app` CLI which initializes the directory `./my-toolpad-app` with a Toolpad Studio application.

-## Run the Toolpad editor
+## Run the Toolpad Studio editor

 Change the current working directory to the application folder: